confluentinc/ksql/docs-md/tutorials/basics-docker.md

       The data generated has the same value in the {{ site.ak }} record's key as the `userId` field in the value.
 Specifying `key='userId'` in the WITH clause above lets ksqlDB know this.
-This information will be used later allow joins against the table to use the more descriptive `userId` column name, rather than `ROWKEY`.
+This information to allow joins against the table to use the more descriptive `userId` column name, rather than `ROWKEY`.
 Joining on either will yield the same results.
 If your data does not contain a copy of the key in the value simply join on `ROWKEY`.